ammarhakim/gkyl/doc/Grid.md

 `cells`
 : Number of cells in each direction

-The following methods are provided:
+The following methods are provided.
+Note: __we indicate X-direction with 0, Y-direction with 1, etc.__

 `grid:ndim()`
 : The dimensions of the grid.